Get Free Solar Panel Quotes

 • A storage battery isn’t needed, but it will help you use your heat pump at night

-Heat pumps are a commonly-discussed conversation piece within the industry, thanks to its versatile options to heat your home.
+Thanks to their versatile options to heat your home, heat pumps are a commonly discussed conversation piece within the industry.
 Heat pumps can get their heat from the air, ground and water and are powered by electricity.

 As we know, not all electricity from the grid is renewable, so can you power your heat pumps using solar energy?

 Simply put, the answer is yes.
-We’ll explain why in this guide, while giving you more information on the costs involved for heat pumps, solar panels and solar batteries.
+In this guide, we’ll explain why while giving you more information on the costs involved for heat pumps, solar panels and solar batteries.
 We’ll also explore whether a solar battery is needed and how long it would take to break even on a system that includes a heat pump and solar panels.
-Furthermore, do you know how solar panels work?
-If not, use our guide where we go into detail about electricity generate and how it powers your home.

 The second challenge is winter.
-As the days are shorter and the sun doesn’t shine as often, it’s likely your solar panels won’t be able to provide sufficient power for your heat pump.
-It’s likely you’ll only be able to supplement the powering of a heat pump during the colder months.
+As the days are shorter and the sun doesn’t shine as often, your solar panels will likely not be able to provide sufficient power for your heat pump.
+You’ll likely only be able to supplement the powering of a heat pump during the colder months.

 The good news is that as long as you remain connected to the grid, your heat pump won’t run out of power, but you’ll have to contend with high energy prices.
 There is a potential solution, however.

-A solar thermal system uses sunlight to heat your water, instead of generating electricity.
-This will help reduce the water-heating load on your heat pump, reducing the amount of power needed.
-This also means you would be able to reduce the size of the solar panel system you need.
+A solar thermal system uses sunlight to heat your water instead of generating electricity.
+This will help reduce the water-heating load on your heat pump, reducing the power needed.
+This also means you could reduce the size of the solar panel system you need.

 Heat pump outside a home against a red brick wall

-For solar panels, you’ll need adequate roof space.
-You won’t typically require planning permission, but if you’re in rented accommodation, you will need to ask the landlord, managing agent or freeholder for permission before going ahead with both.
+First things first, you’ll need adequate space on your roof to fit solar panels.
+You won’t typically require planning permission, but if you’re in rented accommodation, you must ask the landlord, managing agent or freeholder for permission before proceeding with both.

-If you are unsure, you can check using the Gov.uk website.
+If unsure, you can check using the Gov.uk website.
 You’ll need the following information before starting to help determine energy efficiency levels:

 • When it was built